kshashov/TimeTracker/README.md

 `project_inactive` | Used when removing a user from a project when he has closed work logs.
 `project_admin` | Used when a user creates a new project.

+The existence of these roles is required and checked by application via custom `ContextRefreshedEvent` listener.

 By default I use the following roles:

 Role Code | Permission Codes